-The presented data strongly support or, in tial hypothesis, which was based on the crystal structure and a set of functional experimence that CybB of E. coli can work as a superoxide oxidase in vitro.
-While fast pre-steece state measurements like those performed for SOD and SOR are still outstanding, we find the present set of data corroborates our initials findings.
-The measured redox notentials of the two hemes are lower than those of other cytochrome $b{561}$ proteins, crigge sting a different substrate than ascorbate.
-In addition to the proposed forward reaction also the reverse reaction (formation of superoxide from ubiquinol) is readily observed, and the similarity of the structural arrangement to the NADPH: superoxide oxidase from Cylindrospermum stagnale is intriguing.
-The Michaelis-Menten constant $K_m$ for quinone is 25 times lower in the forward direction than for quinol in the reverse direction, making the forward reaction kinetically favourable.
+The presented data strongly support our initial hypothesis, which was based on the crystal structure and a set of functional experiments17 that CybB of E. coli can work as a superoxide oxidase in vitro.
+While fast pre-steady state measurements like those performed for SOD and SOR are still outstanding, we find the present set of data corroborates our initials findings to be convincing.
+The measured redox potentials of the two hemes are lower than those of other cytochrome b{561} proteins, suggesting a different substrate than ascorbate.
+In addition to the proposed forward reaction, also the reverse reaction (formation of superoxide from ubiquinol) is readily observed, and the similarity of the structural arrangement to the NADPH: superoxide oxidase is intriguing.
+The apparent K_m for quinone is 25 times lower in the forward direction, and for quinol in the reverse direction, making the forward reaction kinetically favourable.

 To date, the physiological role of CybB is unknown, as simple growth experiments have not yielded a phenotype in a knockout strain.
-It seems unlikely, however that the forward reaction takes place under aerobic conditions with a high oxygen / superoxide ratio.
-Under such conditions, the reverse reaction, the release of superoxide to periplasm is more likely to occur.
-In this context, it is noteworthy that periplasmic superoxide formation has been described for E. coli, and the reaction of mena-semiguinone with oxygen has been suggested as a pathway for this.
-Based on our results with menaquinol, we suggest that CybB can catalyse such a reaction when the menaquinone pool is reduced during respiration, equipping E. coli with a "superoxide gun" to attack competitors.
-The idea is especially attractive since periplasmic SOD is mainly expressed during stationary phase, while CybB transcription is enhanced during the logarithmic phase.
-Finally, the forward reaction can be envisioned to happen under microaerobic conditions where the $O_2$ / superoxide ratio is low; like the environment E. coli faces as a commensal bacterium of the human gut.
+It seems unlikely, however that the forward reaction takes place under aerobic conditions, when the oxygen / superoxide ratio is high (>106 in a laboratory culture).
+Under such conditions, the reverse reaction is more likely to occur.
+In this context, it is noteworthy that periplasmic superoxide formation has been described for E. $coli^{12}$, and the reaction of menasemiquinone with oxygen has been suggested as a pathway for this.
+Based on our results with menaquinol, it is likely that CybB can catalyse such a reaction when the menaquinone pool is reduced during respiration, equipping E. coli with a "superoxide gun" to attack competitors.
+The idea is especially attractive since periplasmic SOD is mainly expressed during stationary phase, while CybB transcription is enhanced during the logarithmic phase17.
+Finally, the forward reaction can be envisioned to happen under microaerobic almost anaerobic conditions where the O_2 / superoxide ratio is low; like the environment E. coli faces as a commensal bacterium of the human gut.